cauchyschwarz192837/webReport_BugilHCI/README.md

 This web application was built to:

 - Digitally document experimental research logs
-- Provide structured storage via a backend database
+- Provide structured backend storage via a SQL database
 - Enable dynamic querying of stored entries
 - Integrate a context-aware AI assistant for scientific interpretation